SFDO-Community-Sprints/DLRS-Documentation/docs/Installation/index.md

 ## Permissions

 When selecting what users to install for, you have 2 options:
-1. Install the package for Admins only and open up permissions for all users/profiles who need to access to edit and/or invoke rollups (outlined below)
+* Install the package for Admins only and then complete the Permission section below to open up permissions for all users/profiles who need to access to edit and/or invoke rollups (outlined below)
-2. Install for all users.
+<br>OR<br>
+* Install for all users (no additional steps needed, however all users will have full access to all dlrs objects)

 ![Install for Admins](https://raw.githubusercontent.com/wiki/afawcett/declarative-lookup-rollup-summaries/images/Install-Admins-Only.PNG)